How To Start a Blog That Can Become a Source of Income

 #2 Making money online takes time.

-#3 Never start a blog simply because you want to make money online.
+#3 Never blog simply because you want to make money online.

 Now that you know what’s up ahead for you, it’s time to give you a “crash course” on how to set up a blog.